Nearly home when disaster struck – An account of the loss of the Lugger Jane~26.PZ

 Re-worked a little more recently, this account was first published in the Western Morning News of Friday, October 10th 1980.
 In it Tony Pawlyn recalls a milestone event in the history of Mousehole and the fishermen of Mount’s Bay.

-Over a hundred and thirty years ago there was an event which, in the close fishing community of Mousehole, became a landmark in time for many generations.
+Over a hundred and forty years ago there was an event which, in the close fishing community of Mousehole, became a landmark in time for many generations.
 In 1880, luggers from the Mount’s Bay fishing ports – Newlyn, Mousehole, Porthleven and Penzance – had once again joined boats from all round the British Isles in the late summer North Sea herring fishery.
 Only the bay’s premier boats took part in this distant search for herring – which lasted between six and eight weeks.
 The luggers would reach the North Sea around the beginning of August.
 Some went up channel direct to the Yorkshire coast while others went West about – trying the Irish and Manx waters on their way.
 If they fell in with good catches some would remain in western waters.
 The majority, however, would work their way up the Irish Sea to the Clyde, crossing over to the East coast through the Bowline Canal, to fish out of Eyemouth, Scarborough and Whitby.

 Very similar in all respects to the Edwin, the Mousehole lugger Arethusa ~ 65.PZ, made this voyage in 1863 [when she too would have had a PE., number].
 Her owner/skipper James F. Ladner, kept a notebook which provides a typically terse account of such a journey. –